 Grants and Fellowships

-- Students returning from study abroad: A study abroad re-entry meeting will be held on March 6, noon–1:30 pm, Barn 124.
+- Students returning from study abroad: A study abroad re-entry meeting will be held on September 13, noon–1:30 pm, Barn 124.
 We hope you can all attend!
-As you know, official transcripts are due on February 10.
+As you know, official transcripts were due on August 1.
 If you are uncertain about the status of your transcript and transfer credit, please contact Krista Raven.
 Transcripts should be sent to the attention of Krista Raven.

-- Students studying abroad Spring 2014: Once you have settled in and registered for classes abroad, you will need to send your contact information and course registration to Kendra Ericson.
+- Students studying abroad Fall 2013: Once you have settled in and registered for classes abroad, you will need to send your contact information and course registration to Kendra Ericson.
 Please continue to check your Bennington email address for updates from the College.

 Once the term begins, look for more updates and information in the Dean’s Office Academic Minute.